Last Updated on

 This post features the Enchanted Circle Scenic Byway, certainly one of our favorite day trips from Taos.
 The other 2 routes in this post, though not official scenic drives in New Mexico, still make great day trips from Taos.

 These 3 Taos day trips are just the start of other scenic drives and amazing road trips in New Mexico.
-In addition to these are 3 great hot springs (all free!) near Taos – check out our post 9 New Mexico Hot Springs to learn more.
+In addition to these are 3 great hot springs (all free!) near Taos – check out our favorite 9 New Mexico Hot Springs to learn more.
 Soaking in hot springs near Taos is a great way to start the day!

 Day Trips From Taos: Scenic Drive #1 – Enchanted Circle Scenic Byway